Cricket-Labuschagne ton puts Australia in charge of Gabba decider | Sports-Games

 Cricket-Labuschagne ton puts Australia in charge of Gabba decider

-Marnus Labuschagne rode his luck to a home-ground century as Australia exploited India's injury woes and punished their poor fielding to reach 274 for five at the close of a steamy opening day of the fourth test decider in Brisbane on Friday.
-Captain Tim Paine was 38 not out and all-rounder Cameron Green on 28, with Australia holding sway after winning the toss and batting on a Gabba pitch that flattened out obligingly for the hosts under a blazing sun.
+Marnus Labuschagne rode his luck to a home-ground century as Australia exploited India's injury woes and punished their poor fielding to reach 274 for five at the close of a steamy day one of the fourth test decider in Brisbane on Friday.
+Captain Tim Paine was 38 not out and all-rounder Cameron Green on 28 at stumps, with Australia holding sway after winning the toss and batting on a Gabba pitch that flattened obligingly for the batsmen under a blazing sun.

-However, India's cards were dealt earlier in the day when stand-in skipper Ajinkya Rahane dropped a simple chance in the gully that would have removed Labuschagne for 37.
-It was only the first part of a rapid double-blow, with the bowler Navdeep Saini promptly off the ground with a groin injury and unable to bowl again.
+It was a bad toss to lose for Ajinkya Rahane's decimated side, shorn of pace spearhead Jasprit Bumrah and spinner Ravichandran Ashwin, and stitched together with four injury-forced changes.
+Selectors spread the load with a rookie four-prong pace attack, but it was soon a man down when seamer Navdeep Saini went off the field with a groin injury after lunch.

-India would have had Australia at 93 for four at that point, and could have mitigated the damage had Cheteshwar Pujara held a much tougher chance at first slip when Labuschagne nicked Natarajan behind.
-But from there, the tourists could not find another wicket until Australia had reached 200.
+He exited straight after inducing a nick from Labuschagne that was dropped in the gully by Rahane when the batsman was on 37.
+Labuschagne was then dropped on 48 before tea and duly made India pay in a 113-run partnership with Matthew Wade (45) before getting out slogging for 108.

-Labuschagne attacked with gusto after tea, bringing up his fifth test century with an all-run four and a glorious cover drive.
+Smith's wicket raised India's spirits again but they were soon deflated by Labuschagne as he attacked with gusto after tea, bringing up his fifth test century with an all-run four and a glorious cover drive.
 Soaking up the cheers of fellow Queenslanders in the terraces, Labuschagne ripped off his helmet and kissed its crest.

-Paine got off to a watchful start but ramped up the pressure after paceman Shardul Thakur put down a waist-high caught-and-bowled chance that would have dismissed Green for 19.
-Though gutted by injuries, with pace spearhead Jasprit Bumrah, all-rounder Ravindra Jadeja, batsman Hanuma Vihari and spinner Ravichandran Ashwin all ruled out, India battled hard.
+Unusually for a Gabba pitch, it presented with cracks that grew clearer as the day wore on, though there were few gremlins for the batsmen.
+Australia will be confident of building on their total and then seeing whether the cracks might offer more for their pacemen at a ground where the home side is undefeated since 1988.

-Yet they could not match the heights of a thrilling first hour, when they removed both Australia's openers before drinks.
-Paceman Mohammed Siraj, the two-test leader of the attack, had David Warner caught for one with the sixth ball of the morning, with Rohit Sharma diving to his right from second slip to take a brilliant, low catch.
+Under drastic circumstances, Sundar felt India's bowlers did a good job.
+"We felt the wicket was good for batting," he said.
+"There was little bit of spongy bounce till lunch but after that the wicket was very good to bat."
+(Editing by Peter Rutherford)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)